Webinars

 15th May Andrés Ramírez, Yuly Andrea González and Cristian David Londoño on Genre-based translanguaging - 13.00 - 15.00 (Spain time).
 Click here to register and join.

-22nd May Meena Debashish on SFL oriented prosodic analysis - 12.00 - 14.00 (Spain time).
+22nd May Meena Debashish, Beyond the Words: Intonation, Meaning, and Context in SFL - 12.00 - 14.00 (Spain time).
 Click here to register and to join the website.

 29th May Isaac Mwinlaaru on discourses on decoloniality - 12.00 - 14.00 (Spain time).
 Click here to register and to join the website.